madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 ## What is website speed?

-Web performance is about everyone being able to access a web page quickly without having to overcome unnecessary obstacles.
+Web performance is about everyone being able to access a website quickly, no matter what the internet conditions are or what device is being used.

 When a customer goes to eat at a restaurant, slow service often leads to bad reviews and, consequently, fewer future customers.
 Similarly, a slow website speed can lead to poor Google rankings and less traffic to the website.
 The so-called "user experience" also suffers.